 - 1 large onion, chopped

 - 1/2 teaspoon salt

 - 1 tablespoon olive oil

-- In a large sauté pan, over high heat, add the olive oil and onions.
+- In a large heavy bottomed skillet or braising pan, with a tight fitting lid, over high heat, add the olive oil and onions.
 Cook the onion until just tender.

 - Add the cauliflower florets and cook until slightly browned bits form on the cauliflower.

 - Add the garlic and reduce to heat to a simmer.
 Stir well.

 - Add the salt, garam masala, and curry powder.
 Mix well to coat the cauliflower.

 - Pour in the coconut milk and sprinkle the flour over the mixture.
 Stir to combine.
 Place a lid on the pan and allow the mixture to simmer for 50 minutes, stirring occasionally.
 This will really break down the veggies and intensify the flavours.